Debian 10 GNOME review

 GNOME Shell is a little outdated already but this is not a problem.
 The Debian team focuses on stability.
 They need time to test the software, so when a program makes it to the stable branch of Debian, it is already old.

 This was a problem for Debian 9.
 GNOME Shell was still undeveloped at that time and even if all bugs were fixed, it did not deliver a pleasant user experience.
 Debian 10 is shipped with GNOME 3.30.
 This GNOME Shell is much better thought-out.
 Although I am not a fan of GNOME and prefer the Plasma 5 desktop, I could use Debian 10 GNOME without strong discomfort.
 I even liked it except for a few things I will mention in the Dislike part of this post.
 I believe GNOME users will be happy with Debian 10.

 GNOME users will be happy with Debian 10.

 Debian 10 GNOME is not the lightest on RAM.
 It takes around 1GB of RAM right after the login.
 But this is because of the GNOME desktop.
 However, CPU usage stays quite low most of the time.
 The system takes about 12GB which is relatively small.

 If you run Debian on a server without the graphical interface, it is super light.
 For example, I installed Debian 10 on my UpCloud server.
 It takes only 1G of disk space and 43Mb of RAM.

 You can also test Debian 10 on a server for free.
 Use the promo code alu25 during the registration at UpCloud.com and you will get $25 to your account.
 UpCloud provides the fastest servers with great reliability and very responsive support.

-I also noticed that GNOME desktop uses less resource with Wayland display manager than with Xorg.
+I also noticed that the GNOME desktop uses less resources with Wayland display manager than with Xorg.
 But Wayland has its drawbacks as you will read below.

 Overall, I think Debian’s resource usage is reasonable especially if you use it with Wayland or on a server.